GitSnake/AngularJS/README.md

 # AngularJS
-Angularjs  Angular Projects I've Worked On# This repo will showcase my apps created with Angular.
+Projects I've Worked On in Angularjs
+This repo will showcase my apps created with Angular.
 Being part of a group of repos that make up my coding portfolio.